 You might be feeling helpless or like you have no choice during this proceeding.
 The important thing to always remember is everything you do is for the good of your children.
 Here are some things you can do to make this process easier for everyone involved.

 Provide whatever support your children need

-Some children will feel more affected than other children.
+Some children will feel more affected than others.
 Always remind your children that both parents love and care for them, and nothing changes that.
-Look for adverse behavior in your kids, and seek outside counseling if they need it.
+Look for any odd behavior in your kids, and seek outside counseling if they need it.